 - visit the Website or any other website or page we operate that links to this Privacy Policy;

-We collect and process personal information that you provide to us voluntarily and information that is collected automatically when you access or interact with the Services.
-The categories of personal information we process are limited to what is reasonably necessary for the operation, security, functionality and lawful administration of the Services.
-We process personal information in a manner intended to be consistent with this Privacy Policy and applicable Canadian privacy laws.
-You are responsible for ensuring that any personal information you provide is accurate, complete and up to date.
+We collect and handle personal information that you provide to us voluntarily and information that is collected automatically when you access or interact with the Services.
+The categories of personal information we handle are limited to what is reasonably necessary for the operation, security, functionality, measurement, advertising compliance and lawful administration of the Services.

 - To provide and operate the Services: